ministryofjustice/moj-frontend/docs/style-guide.md

 ### forfeiture of privileges

-Always use ‘loss of privileges’ when referring to the outcome of an adjudication hearing.
+Always use 'loss of privileges' when referring to the outcome of an adjudication hearing.

 ### FTR48